FiveLeavesLeft/WyzeCameraLiveStream/README.md

 # Installation

 Installation currenty requires telnet on the camera.
-V3 cameras The WyzeHacks github repository will let you install telnet.
+The WyzeHacks github repository will let you install telnet.
 For details see Telnet.md in this directory.

-Then telnet to your camera:
+Telnet to your camera, login in as root, the password is probably ismart12.

 	telnet <your cam ip>